Feature #932

 I too thank Andi for this excellent suggestion!

-Updated by Andi - almost 2 years ago
+Updated by Andi - about 2 years ago

 Soren Stoutner wrote in #note-14: